Phase transition in random tensors with multiple independent spikes: Main Results

+\begin{remark}\rm We expect that detection is possible if at least one of the $\beta_r$'s exceeds $\beta_c$.
+However, our proof requires more restrictive conditions for technical reasons.
+Note that condition (a.1) excludes the case of infinitely many $\beta_r$'s above $\beta_c$.
+On the other hand, condition (a.2) does not exclude this case, but requires $p$ to be even. \end{remark}

 As the number of independent spikes grows in $N$, it seems reasonable to believe that the critical threshold $\beta_c$ should become smaller since now we have more spikes and it should be relatively easier to detect them in comparison to the case of a fixed finite number of spikes.
-However, Theorem \ref{maintheorem2} presents a counterintuitive result that if the total number of spikes is of smaller order than $N^{(p-2)/4}$, then the critical threshold remains unchanged.
-It would be of great interest to investigate the sharpness of the order $N^{(p-2)/4}.$ We comment that the assumption of $p$ being even in $(ii)$ is used later in \eqref{add:eq9} to control the system with $k$ spikes by the sum of individual single-spike systems.
-It is a difficult open problem to rigorously determine if the same result is possible when $p$ is odd.
+However, Theorem~\ref{maintheorem2} presents a counterintuitive result that if the total number of spikes is of smaller order than $N^{(p-2)/4}$, then the critical threshold remains unchanged.
+In particular, if we let $\beta_r = \tilde{\beta}/k$ for all $1 \leq r \leq k$ and use the average of the spikes, $U_k = k^{-1} \sum_{r=1}^k u(r)^{\otimes p}$, then we can write